 It’s ok to take a day.
 It’s ok to have a “Mommy has PMS and might rip your head off day” that is totally 100% OK!
 It is better to recognize if you are not in the right frame of mind to teach your kids then to try to push through a day knowing that the energy you are bringing to it is impatience and negativity.

 You can always watch educational tv, let your kids spend time reading or playing games.
 You could take a field trip, or spend time outside or making art projects.
 A laid back day doesn’t have to mean no learning happens, it just means that you’ve chosen your sanity over school work, and that is just fine.
+Sometimes when homeschooling is hard it is all our mindset or mood and we just need time to regroup.

 **Related Post- Moms Need Self Care So They Don’t Lose Their S#!t